Madwoman in the Attic

 Anime & Manga

-- Sakurako from Sakura Gari, who has been locked in an old house for nine years.
-We later find out more about her.
-She had always been The Unfavorite even before Souma arrived to the family, but was allowed to live in the more modern Big Fancy House.
-Even after Lady Saiki's death, she was staying there - it was only after her Creepy Child behavior went Up to Eleven in public that she was confined to the old house as punishment, with the butler Katou as her personal caretaker.
-The rest of the family and servants tell the outsiders that Sakurako died of illness a year after her mom died.
-Also, unlike other cases Sakurako is allowed to leave the "attic" and come back to the main home, mostly because of a fire; when speaking to Souma, she also offhandedly mentions that she still has difficulty to walk due to being locked in a relatively small space for so long.
+- Sakurako Saiki from Sakura Gari has been locked in an old warehouse for nine years.
+The reasons are later explained: she had always been The Unfavorite even before Souma arrived to the family, but was allowed to live in the more modern mansion like any other family member.
+Even after her mother's extremely weird death, she was staying there... it was only after her Creepy Child behavior went Up to Eleven in public that she was confined to the warehouse as punishment, with the butler Katou as her personal caretaker, while the rest of the family and servants told the outsiders that she died of illness few after her mom died.
+Unlike other cases, Sakurako is ultimately allowed to leave the warehouse/"attic" and come back to the main home, mostly because of a fire in there that revealed the deceit; when she speaks to Souma few after her release, she offhandedly says that she now has some difficulty to walk due to having been locked in a relatively small space for so long.

-- Hisoka Kurosaki from Yami No Matsuei is locked away by his parents because of his empathic powers.
+- Hisoka Kurosaki from Descendants of Darkness is locked away by his parents because of his empathic powers.
 In the manga, it's also to keep him from being the prey to a demon who raped both of his parents and forcibly impregnated his mom.

 - At least two cases from Detective Conan have people trapped in attics and becoming unstable.